bitcoin/bitcoin/doc/productivity.md

 cmake --build build -j$(nproc)
 ```

+Note: On macOS, the `nproc` command is not available by default.
+You can install it by running `brew install coreutils`.

 ### Only build what you need

 When rebuilding during development, note that running `cmake --build build`, without giving a target, will do a lot of work you probably don't need.
 It will build the GUI (if you've enabled it) and all the tests (which take much longer to build than the app does).